 Participants who did not use the rebate to replace a CAC suggested that the HES vendors provide more information that explains the benefits of early replacement and perform follow-up calls to encourage following through with audit recommendations.

-There is opportunity to increase participant awareness and use of Quality Installation.
+There is opportunity to increase participant awareness and use of Quality Installation & Verification.

 Recommendations